Canter and gallop: Leads

 The "lead" of a canter refers to the order in which the footfalls occur.
 If the left hind leg is placed first (beat one), which would then be followed by the right hind and left foreleg (beat two), before the right foreleg (beat three), the horse is said to be on the "right lead".
 If the right hind leg is beat one, then the left foreleg will be the last leg to ground, and the horse will be said to be on the "left lead".
 Therefore, a person on the ground can tell which lead the horse is on by watching the front and rear legs and determining which side the legs are literally "leading", landing in front of the opposing side.

 When the horse is on a lead, the legs on the inside front and hind, have greater extension than the outside front and hind.
 Therefore, a horse on the right lead will have its right hind (beat two) come slightly further under its body than the left hindleg had when it grounded (beat one), and the right foreleg (beat three) will reach further out from the horse's body than the left foreleg had extended (beat two).

 In general, the horse is on the "correct" lead when it matches the direction it is going.
 So a horse turning to the right is on the right lead, a horse turning to the left is on the left lead.
 However, just as people find it easier to write with one hand or the other, most horses have a "better side", on which they find it easier to lead at a canter.
 In limited circumstances, mostly in dressage training, a horse may be deliberately asked to take the lead opposite of the direction it is traveling.
 In such cases, this type of canter is called a counter-canter.

 A variant canter, involving the same sequence of beats but variant footfalls in beats one and two, is often referred to by equestrians as cross-firing, cross-cantering, or disunited canter, among other terms.
+It is generally penalized in horse show competition.
 To the observer, the horse appears to be leading with one leg in front, but the opposite leg behind.
+The problem with this sequence is in beat two: the grounded hind and foreleg are not diagonal pairs, but are on the same side of the horse.
+This means that the horse is balanced on only one side of its body, making it hard to maintain a rhythmical gait and maintain impulsion.
+Additionally, it makes for a very uncomfortable, awkward ride, producing a rolling movement.